atus5/Learn_Kotlin/README.md

-i started learn kotlin for 1 month
+a first app  when i learned Kotlin for 1 month